 Click on the title.
-The publication will be displayed in a new window.
+The census will be displayed in a new window.
 Closing the window returns you to this page.

-Lists Map stamp covers postmarked with RPO hammer strikes.
-About 250 covers are listed.
+About 250 Map Stamp covers postmarked with RPO hammer strikes are listed.
 The listing for each cover includes an illustration (if an image is available), RPO cancel identification, origin (if known), destination, and provenance.
 The census also updates the 1987 Lew Ludlow roster of RPO cancellations on off-cover Map stamps.

 The documents on this website are for informational and non-commercial or personal use only.